Skip to content

 • Value:

-Y = A.reduce('*')
+Y = a.reduce('*')

 • Max/min: